Developed, fully taught and awarded by the University of Warwick, UK.

-This part-time programme is designed to develop strategic thinkers who understand the threat, can manage resources, implement solutions, and can effectively communicate these to senior decision makers in order to support the strategic growth of a business.
+This programme, available in full-time and part-time study, is designed to develop strategic thinkers who understand the threat, can manage resources, implement solutions, and can effectively communicate these to senior decision makers in order to support the strategic growth of a business.

 The programme is targeted at suitably qualified applicants working or intending to work in the IT security industry.
 Qualifications in engineering, IT or scientific discipline may be considered.
 Candidates with business degrees should have suitable IT coverage within their degree.
 Any candidate from any background with suitable IT grounding may also be considered.

-Your certificate from the University of Warwick is identical to those awarded in the UK.
+Your degree certificate from the University of Warwick is identical to those awarded in the UK.

 WMG Cyber Security Centre